Jillian's Guide to Black Holes: Forming - Types - Outside - Inside - Finding - References - Websites

 "In 1975 a team of scientists from Berkeley and Houston announced that they had discovered a magnetic monopole in one of their experiments."

-5: page 159 of (I must really have enjoyed this book) The Cosmic Frontiers of General Relativity:
+5: page 159 of (I really enjoyed this book) The Cosmic Frontiers of General Relativity:

 "This condition violates the famous "law of cosmic censorship" proposed by Roger Penrose.
 This idea states that "Thou shalt not have naked singularities!"

-6: page 181 of The Cosmic Frontiers of Relativity:
+6: page 181 of The Cosmic Frontiers of General Relativity:

 This means that the two event horizons are practically on top of one another.
 Someone could survive a trip through 'em both (not considering the blue sheet, of course).
 This also means that the ergosphere of a typical rotating black hole really billows out, which is very useful for finding such a black hole, I think.